mattermost/mattermost-test-management/data/test-cases/channels/mark-as-unread/mark-channel-unread2.md

 1. Channel A starts as unread
 2. Visit Channel A
-    1. Verify channel A becomes read after you viewed it
+    - Verify channel A becomes read after you viewed it
 3. Switch to channel B
-    1. Verify Channel A remains read
+    - Verify Channel A remains read
-4. Mark channel A as unread using alt-left-click on the sidebar channel name item
+4. Mark channel A as unread using alt/option+left-click on the sidebar channel name item
-    1. Verify channel A shows as unread on the sidebar
+    - Verify channel A shows as unread on the sidebar
 5. Switch back to channel A
-    1. Verify the New Messages line above the last post (post3)
+    - Verify the New Messages line above the last post (post3)

 **Expected**

-When marking the channels as unread using alt+click, the channel should show as unread on the sidebar and the New Messages line should appear above the last post in the channel.
+When marking the channels as unread using alt/option+left-click, the channel should show as unread on the sidebar and the New Messages line should appear above the last post in the channel.